-- Balance sheet – a financial report which indicates how much the organization or company possesses, owes or is owed toward the finish of the financial year.
-This must be marked by a director and incorporate a directors name.
+- The balance sheet is a financial report which indicates how much the organization or company possesses, owes, or is owed toward the finish of the financial year.
+This must be marked by a director and incorporate a director’s name.

-- A profit and loss articulation – otherwise called a profit and loss account or a P&L account, this demonstrates the business’ net profits and losses.
+- A profit and loss articulation otherwise called a profit and loss account or a P&L account demonstrates the business net profits and losses.

 - Notes about the records